slsa-framework/slsa/docs/spec/v1.1/source-requirements.md

 -   **[Immutable reference]** There exists a deterministic way to identify this particular revision.
 This is usually {project identifier + revision ID}.
 When the revision ID is a digest of the revision, as in git, nothing more is needed.
 When the revision ID is a number or otherwise not a digest, then the project server MUST guarantee that revisions cannot be altered once created.

 -   **[Change history]** There exists a record of the history of changes that went into the revision.
 Each change MUST contain:
-    -   The immutable reference to the new revision
+    -   The immutable reference to the new revision.
-    -   The identities of the proposer, reviewers (if any), and merger (if different to the proposer)
+    -   The identities of the proposer, reviewers (if any), and merger (if different to the proposer).
     -   Timestamps of change submission.
 If a change is reviewed, then the change history MUST also include timestamps for any reviews.
-    -   The change description/justification
+    -   The change description/justification.
-    -   The content of the change
+    -   The content of the change.
     -   The parent revisions.

 Most popular version control systems meet these requirement, such as git, Subversion, Mercurial, and Perforce.